harmansethi92/kustomer-Terraform/README.md

 ### Provisioning
-- initialize s3 to maintain the state and initialize the modules
+- initialize backend to maintain state and the modules
   - `terrafrom init`
 - see planned changes
   - `terraform plan`